 According to one study, 72% of internal communications teams are planning to increase the use of video as a means of communicating with employees.
 (Source: The 11 vital internal communications trends you’d be crazy to ignore, Holtz Communication + Technology.)
 Video is a powerful tool to facilitating visual storytelling with your employees.

 - Communicating for Engaged Employees

 Engaged employees are happier, more productive, more profitable, and produce higher quality work.
 (Source: How Employee Engagement Drives Growth, GALLUP Business Journal).
-Improvement of traditional (print, video and events) and digital communications channels (social) and smaller employee groupings (“embracing inner smallness”) are ways to pump up the volume of your messages to create and keep employees engaged.
+Improvement of traditional (print, video and events) and digital communications channels (social) and employee groupings (“embracing inner smallness”) are ways to pump up the volume of your messages to create and keep employees engaged.

 - Social Integration & Your Enterprise Social Network

 The rise of technology and Enterprise Social Network platforms (like Yammer and Jive) have meant increased sharing, a greater sense of community, and more general participation.
 Managers and leaders can see employee activity and sentiment in real time; and do all kinds of cool, collaborative things.
 However, without planning and governance, things can hairy pretty quickly.
 Enterprise Social Networks are a fact of corporate life now, but they should not just be leadership-sanctioned Facebook.
 They are another channel.
 Another powerful tool in your comms arsenal.
 Use your ESN to enhance, extend and deepen the messages and programs you use to drive engagement, assimilation and workflow.